Nature & Wildlife

 If you are walking your dog at Trentham, we ask that it is kept a short-lead at all times, other than in the dedicated dogs off lead area, to avoid any attacks on sheep which we have experienced in the past.

 Trentham is home to a herd of wild, Black Fallow Deer.
-Fallow deer are the second largest deer species in Britain, and are around 70-90cm high at the shoulder.
+Fallow deer are the third largest deer species in Britain, and are around 70-90cm high at the shoulder.
 The breeding season, known as the rut, occurs in October, when male fallow deer (known as bucks) roar and fight to win females.
 The fawns are born in May-June.
 Fallow are typically a woodland dwelling species but will happily spend time out in open fields, which is why you can often see them in the parkland and woodland at Trentham!